 At the same time, we realize that we’ve got to step it up a notch and reach out for positive reviews while we soothe the angry customer.
 Sometimes it takes a lot of effort to convince a person to change a review.

 While you’re dealing with negative reviews, you can invite positive ones.
 You can do so by delivering the excellent customer service you’re known for.
 You can also skillfully request Yelp reviews.

 If you bury a bad review, it won’t cause as much damage in your overall rating or your prospective customer’s first impression of your business.

-If you have any questions about reputation management, please contact Jack My Rep. We’re here to help you do what you do best—run your business!
+If you have any questions about reputation management, please contact Matador Solutions.
+We’re here to help you do what you do best—run your business!
 We’ll help with the politics of perception.